karinlag/2013-07-Oslo/python-programming/2_Flow_Control.md

 # Python 2 : Flow Control - Loops, Conditionals, etc

-**Based on Lecture Materials By: Milad Fatenejad and Katy Huff**

-*Modified by Karin Lagesen*

 Conditionals
 ============

-A conditional (if statement) is some statement that in general says :
+A conditional (if statement) is some statement that in general says:
 "When some boolean is true, do the following.
 Otherwise, do this other thing."